- Paths and seating

 - Countryside Centre

-Our current opening times are:
+The cafe opening times are:

+A wide selection of hot and cold drinks, cakes, snacks, sandwiches, hot pasties, sausage rolls and much more are available to buy from our highly rated cafe.
 The cafe was awarded a maximum 5 stars on the "Scores on the Doors" Food Hygiene Rating Scheme.

 The pay and display car park can be found at the entrance to the park, a short walk from the cafe.

 Parking is payable between 7am and 6pm and costs £1 for up to 2 hours and £2 for up to six hours.
 You can pay at the meter or by phone - see details on the meters or pick up a leaflet in the cafe for information.